Argent Review 2026

 Frequently Asked Questions

-Guardians are trusted contacts or devices you choose to help recover your wallet.
-They cannot access or move your funds.
-If you lose your phone, a majority of your guardians must approve the recovery request.
-After a 48-hour security delay, you regain access on your new device.
-I tested this myself and it worked exactly as promised.
+Guardians are trusted contacts or devices chosen to help recover the wallet.
+They cannot access or move the funds.
+If the phone is lost, a majority of guardians must approve the recovery request.
+After a 48-hour security delay, access is restored on the new device.
+The process works as documented - no seed phrase required at any point.

 Yes.
 Argent has been audited by Trail of Bits and OpenZeppelin, two of the most respected security firms in crypto.
 The smart contracts are open source so anyone can verify the code.
 The guardian system adds an extra layer - even if someone steals your phone, they cannot drain your wallet without guardian approval.